matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 *Random Walk*: Assuming we use no logical criterion to produce a split.
 At random, choose a set of features and produce a split with them.

 **Boosting**: adaptive algorithm that reduces the error due to both variance and bias.
 Focuses on training examples that are hard to classify.
-- Sequentially build new and
+- Sequentially build newer and newer weak learners.
+Each learner learns from the one before.
+- This is as opposed to *bagging* which aggregates all the learners in parallel.
+Trees are grown sequentially.